missmariss31/js/README.md

-# Learn git
+# Do Some JavaScript

-This is a repository where Jesse and Marissa programmed JavaScript.
+This is a repository where Jesse and Marissa program JavaScript.

 ## Yeah, we're going to do JavaScript!!!